leptos-rs/cargo-leptos/README.md

 # more configuration parameters...
 ```

-Note the double braces: several projects can be defined and one package can be used in several projects.
+Note the double square brackets: several projects can be defined and one package can be used in several projects.

 <br/>